Rachamv/SMS/administration/document_office.md

 2. `ChiefExecutiveForm`: A ModelForm for adding a `ChiefExecutive` instance, with a single field for the name.

-3. `HeadTeacherForm`: A form that extends Django's `UserCreationForm` for creating a `HeadTeacher` user.
+3. `DirectorForm`: A form that extends Django's `UserCreationForm` for creating a `Director` user.
 It includes additional fields for the name, username, and passwords (password1 and password2).

-4. `SecretaryForm`: Similar to the `HeadTeacherForm`, this form extends `UserCreationForm` for creating a `Secretary` user, with additional fields for the name, username, and passwords.
+4. `SecretaryForm`: Similar to the `DirectorForm`, this form extends `UserCreationForm` for creating a `Secretary` user, with additional fields for the name, username, and passwords.

 ===Admin===

 we use the `admin.site.register()` function as a decorator to register the models in the Django admin interface.
 Each model is associated with a corresponding admin class (`admin.ModelAdmin` subclass) that specifies the desired behavior and appearance in the admin interface.

-With this setup, we should be able to manage the `ChiefExecutive`, `HeadTeacher`, and `Secretary` models through the Django admin interface.
+With this setup, we should be able to manage the `ChiefExecutive`, `Director`, and `Secretary` models through the Django admin interface.

 ===Test===

 Within each test case, we define individual test methods that verify specific aspects of the corresponding model.
 For example, in the `ChiefExecutiveTestCase`, we test the string representation of the `ChiefExecutive` instance and the functionality of the `grant_manage_everything_permission()` method.
-Similarly, in the `HeadTeacherTestCase` and `SecretaryTestCase`, we test the string representation and specific permissions related to each model.
+Similarly, in the `DirectorTestCase` and `SecretaryTestCase`, we test the string representation and specific permissions related to each model.